Creates a GaussianMixture from the selected TableOfReal by an expectation-maximization procedure.

 For diagonal covariance matrices the number of parameters reduces considerably.

 The EM iteration has to start with a sensible initial guess for all the parameters.
 For the initial guess, we derive our centers from positions on the 1-σ ellipse in the plane spanned by the first two principal components.
-We then make all covariance matrices equal to a scaled down version of the total covariance matrix where the scaling factor depends on the number of components and the quotient of the between and within variance.
-Initialy all mixing probabilities will be chosen equal.
+We then make all covariance matrices equal to a scaled-down version of the total covariance matrix, where the scaling factor depends on the number of components and the quotient of the between and within variance.
+Initially all mixing probabilities will be chosen equal.

 How to proceed from the initial guess with the EM to find the optimal values for all the parameters in the Gaussian mixture is explained in great detail by Bishop (2006).